-(2) This provision shall not be construed to prohibit individual choice of coverage by members from several offered by the joint self-insurance program.
-The assessment formula, including the insured and self-insured components, shall be consistently applied to reflect the selection from among these choices.

-(3) The assessment formula shall be available for review by the state risk manager."
+- (2) This provision shall not be construed to prohibit individual choice of coverage by members from several offered by the joint self-insurance program.
+The assessment formula, including the insured and self-insured components, shall be consistently applied to reflect the selection from among these choices. - (3) The assessment formula shall be available for review by the state risk manager."

-Results: The Pool met this requirement by providing an assessment formula based on actuarially determined experience ratings.
-The assessment formula and actuarial rating report were available for review.
+Results: The Pool met this requirement by obtaining a rating study done by an independent actuary and charging rates to members supported by the study.
+The assessment formulae and actuarial rating report were available for review.
 The rating formula is approved by the Board of Directors.